 Global Payments

-The Global Payments API is a unified API solution for multiple payment types across global markets.
-This solution offers our clients a unified experience providing multiple payment types that can be initiated through a single API.
+The Global Payments API is a product that allows for the initiation of multiple payment types across global markets through a single unified API.

 Versioning

-Global Payments API supports versioning using a prefix in the endpoint URL.
-This prefix has the following format: "vXX", where XX is the version number.
+The Global Payments API supports versioning using a prefix in the endpoint URL.
+This prefix has the following format: vXX, where XX is the version number.

 Production endpoints